Cuda-Chen/cuda-chen.github.io/_posts/2020-02-10-libmseed-introduction.md

 ```

 ## Demo
-In this part, I am going to demostrate how to read the infomation of header
+In this part, I am going to demoinstrate how to read the infomation of header
 and the values of each record.
 The demo procedures are shown as follows:
 1. Clone the [repo](https://github.com/Cuda-Chen/libmseed-hello-world) written by me.
 2. Compile it.